 Diversity policies and discourse in higher education

 Race, ethnicity, theory and methods in diaspora studies

 Daniel, C. (Co- investigator, Carmen Logie, PI)2011-2012.
 Development and Evaluation of a Tablet-based, Community Health Worker Delivered HIV/STI Prevention Intervention for Women Living in Internally Displaced Persons Camps in Leogane, Haiti.
-This research is funded by Grand Challenges Canada (received:$100,000).
+Grand Challenges Canada Rising Stars in Global Health.

 Daniel C.(Co- Investigator, Carmen Logie, PI)2011-2012.
 Developing an Interdisciplinary Research Team to Understand HIV Prevention Priorities among youths 14-24 Living in Internally Displaced Persons Camps in Léogâne, Haiti.
 Canadian Institutes of Health Research.